The Standard Model, The Exceptional Jordan Algebra, and Triality: Review: from .

-{\bf Todorov and Dubois-Violette's result.} The intersection of these two subgroups consists of the automorphisms that simultaneously preserve the embedding of $\mathbb{C}$ in $\mathbb{O}$, and also preserve the idempotent $\Pi$.
+The intersection of these two subgroups consists of the automorphisms that simultaneously preserve the embedding of $\mathbb{C}$ in $\mathbb{O}$, and also preserve the idempotent $\Pi$.
 These are the automorphisms of the form (\ref{H1}) with the additional property that $V\in SU(3)$ has the block diagonal form

 where $v\in SU(2)$ and $\varphi\in U(1)$.
 Thus, an element $\{U,v,\varphi\}\in SU(3)\times SU(2)\times U(1)$ determines an automorphism in $H_{1}\cap H_{2}$; but this automorphism is unchanged by the transformation $\{U,v,\varphi\}\to\{U,-v,-\varphi\}$ or by the transformation $\{U,v,\varphi\}\to\{{\rm e}^{2\pi i/3}U,v,{\rm e}^{2\pi i/3}\varphi\}$.
 So the intersection $H_{1}\cap H_{2}$ is precisely the standard model gauge group $G_{SM}=[SU(3)\times SU(2)\times U(1)]/\mathbb{Z}_{6}$, which is the key result in Ref.~\cite{Todorov:2018mwd}.